-Developer contributions are being reviewed nationally.
-Until the review is finalised the Council is limited to pooling up to 5 planning obligations secured through section 106 agreements for a piece of infrastructure.
-The Council has already begun a review of the Community Infrastructure Levy (CIL) and is consulting on a revised CIL Draft Charging Schedule alongside the pre-submission publication draft Purbeck Local Plan.
+The council is reviewing the Community Infrastructure Levy (CIL) alongside the Purbeck Local Plan.
 The intention is that larger housing sites, allocated in the Purbeck Local Plan, will be expected to provide local infrastructure through section 106 agreements and CIL income will be used to fund more strategic projects.
-What is proposed for each site may change following an update of the viability study.

-The IDP identifies the improvements/enhancements in an ideal world without any constraints.
-In reality, the Council will need to prioritise what the limited resources can deliver without impacting negatively on the viability of the proposed development or the ability to deliver key policies.
-CIL and Section 106 agreements are only one of the sources of funding, along with corporate budgets of service/infrastructure providers and other external funding sources that will be required to deliver the infrastructure set out below.
+The IDP provides a comprehensive list of potential improvements/enhancements to infrastructure, including that which is necessary for planned development between 2018 and 2034, as well as that which is desirable.
+In reality, the council will need to prioritise the delivery of essential infrastructure needed to support planned development without impacting negatively on the viability of the proposed development or the ability to deliver key policies.
+CIL and Section 106 agreements are only one of the sources that contribute toward funding infrastructure, along with corporate budgets of service/infrastructure providers and other external funding sources that will be required to deliver the infrastructure set out below.